The Ultimate Yamaha R6 Buyers Guide: "No Compromises"

 Why buy a Yamaha R6?

-In a nutshell, you buy a Yamaha R6 if you want an uncompromising, race-winning, raw motorcycle that you can more easily push to its limits than a giant literbike.
+In a nutshell, you buy a Yamaha R6 if you want an uncompromising, race-winning, raw motorcycle that you can more easily (but still not easily) push to its limits than a giant literbike.

 You buy an R6 if you value power, speed, and thrills all more than your wrists, license, or perhaps your life.
 (Stay safe.
 And wear your gear!)